Collinpalm/mysh/README.md

 # mysh

 This is a simple shell program for my operating systems class.
+I actually really enjoyed making this, My professor for this class is teaching me all of the things I was supposed to learn in System Software, but that professor actively confused and insulted his studends... sorry, rant over.
+This was a fun exercise in making background processes and running programs from the terminal.
+It has certianly made me appreciate all the people that maintain the Linux kernel, and have a bit of sympathy for the developers of windows... even if I hate the OS.

 Below are the instructions for the assignment: